TcuMata25/RickData.GitHub.io-/index.md

 ---
 #### [Bank Project]()
 [<img src= "images/The%20Finance%20Project%20using%20SQL.png"/>](https://www.linkedin.com/pulse/finance-project-using-sql-rick-mata/?trackingId=92JtTVIOQOaQYlaadELfoA%3D%3D)
 In most organizations, the datasets can easily result in over a billion rows of data!
-When it comes to a massive dataset, we can only rely on something other <br>
-than Microsoft Excel and must use the correct programming language.
-I used SQL (Structured Query Language) for this project, which easily handles excessive <br>
-amounts of data.<br>
+When it comes to a massive dataset, we can only rely on something other than Microsoft Excel and must use the correct programming language.
+I used SQL (Structured Query Language) for this project, which easily handles excessive amounts of data.<br>

 After observing the data, I was able to determine the following: <br>